danielabar/meblog/src/markdown/rails-kafka-consumer.md

 * Aside/assumption basic knowledge of Rails and Kafka
 * Inventory info is updated based on business events -> makes it a good fit to integrate with Kafka, which is designed for event-driven systems.
 * Sometimes get large bursts of inventory events, useful to have these persisted in a Kafka topic, and the Rails app, via a Kafka consumer will process these when it can -> i.e. don't have to worry about lost messages like you would the a service oriented REST solution.
 * Simple diagram showing legacy inventory system, produces inventory messages to Kafka topic, consumed by the Rails e-commerce app.
+Maybe https://mermaid.js.org/syntax/c4c.html and https://plantuml.com/component-diagram ?
 * Link to demo app on Github
 * Maybe mention schema validation as an aside?
 * Mention just barely scratched the surface of what can be done with kafka and karafka, link to docs for more advanced use cases.